dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_analytics.md

-This Google Analytics `dlt` verified source and [pipeline example](https://github.com/dlt-hub/verified-sources/blob/master/sources/google_analytics_pipeline.py) loads data using “Google Analytics API” to the destination of your choice.
+This Google Analytics `dlt` verified source and [pipeline example](https://github.com/dlt-hub/verified-sources/blob/master/sources/google_analytics_pipeline.py) loads data using the "Google Analytics API" to the destination of your choice.

 Sources and resources that can be loaded using this verified source are: